 Involve in more physical activities

 Maintain yourself as active as possible to keep your immune system functioning.
-Studies show that people who are more active have stronger immune systems.
-Accomplishing low to moderate level physical exercise daily can keep you fit and strong.
+Studies show that more active people have stronger immune systems.
+Accomplishing low to moderate-level physical exercise daily can keep you fit and strong.

 Stress is a major cause of many underlying disorders.
 It also makes the body susceptible to diseases.
 Stress impacts the human body in unexplainable ways and leaves the immune system overwhelmed and vulnerable.
 Minimize stress to keep your immune system strong.